functionalscript/nanvm/notes/djs-article.md

 the data, `"${x[0].y.z}"` evaluates to `"1"` (using `${}` syntax in a string literal to wrap a JS-like term).
 A more complicated example, `["#for-each", [{"x": 1}, {"x": 2}], "template.json"]`, injects parameterized content of another JSON template in a loop (using a built-in `for_each` function).
-Despite its relative obscurity, this project provides expressive computation capabilities for extending JSON in a general-purpose manner - for the price of a unique DSL hidden in string values (thus preserving JSON purity).
+Despite its relative obscurity, this project provides expressive computation capabilities for extending JSON in a general-purpose manner.
+It achieves this by using a unique DSL hidden in string values, thus preserving JSON purity.
 To master this JSON extension one has to learn the DSL syntax elements (`${}`, `#`) plus a compact set of built-in functions.
 There is no support for user-defined functions.